 - Learn something in advance about the country you are travelling to.

 Pay close attention to the way you dress - particularly if you are a woman - what you wear at home might not be appropriate in other cultures.
 Traditions and religious issues are also very important, never disregard other people's believes.
 Always remember that you are the foreigner.
 Behave as such.

-- Leave your Rolex and/or expensive jewelry at home.
+- Leave your Rolex or any other expensive jewelry at home.

 You travel to discover and to enjoy your time abroad, not to impress anyone, right?
 So keep your valuables in the right perspective.

 - Leave your passport in the hotel/hostel safe.
 Idem for credit card/s.

 Carry only a photocopy of your passport in case you are approached by the police.
 Basic but valuable South America travel wise tip.

 You don't want to spend your vacations doing paperwork at the Consulate.